Everything you need to know about planning an engagement session

 Grace & Ryne were such sweethearts to work with!
 When I showed up and saw Grace and her long Rapunzel hair I got so excited!
 I knew that as it caught snowflakes and as we ran and jumped and spun that it would look absolutely magical!

 Often I will bring along some blankets or sheepskin rugs for sitting poses to switch things up a bit, I also have string LED lights, some chairs, and other items as well.
 I always encourage couples to bring any items of their own that they would like to incorporate.
-If you have a blanket you love snuggling in or a piece of furniture that is easy to include, or any pets (MY FAVORITE! <3 <3) then definitely bring them!
+If you have a blanket you love snuggling in or a piece of furniture that is easy to include, or any pets (Read here on how to include them in your session!) then definitely bring them!
 I want this session to be all about you and your favorite things, so don’t be afraid to incorporate anything uniquely you!
 You could incorporate skiing, sledding, video gaming, drinking hot cocoa or coffee in a winter picnic, or a summer picnic with sparkling cider or champagne and wine, we can hike up a mountain and set up a camping scene, set up a fairytale forest scene, the sky is the limit!!

 Nicky & Logan love their pup Benelli and the great outdoors so obviously all of those had to be incorporated!!
 They did a couple zips on the snow machine, played with their dog, snuggled in the snow and just had a blast!